 Alexandrite and Diamond Ring.

-Alexandrite is the anniversary gemstone for the 55th year.
-Because of the rarity of alexandrite, genuine stones are often substituted with a variety of synthetic sapphire that exhibits a slight color change from blue to purple.
+Alexandrite is the birthstone for June and the Anniversary Gem for the 45th and 55th year of marriage!
+Because of alexandrite’s rarity, genuine stones are often substituted with a variety of synthetic sapphire that exhibits a slight color change from blue to purple.

-As alexandrite is a fairly recent find it does not have a widespread talismanic use.
-In Russia, alexandrite is often associated with luck and prosperity and an ability to aid in problems with the nervous system, spleen, pancreas & testicles.
-Alexandrite is also associated with several mystical properties, including reinforcing one’s self-esteem and balancing positive and negative energy.
+Alexandrite is often associated with luck and prosperity.
+It is attributed with the ability to aid in problems with the nervous system, spleen, pancreas & testicles.
+Alexandrite has been attributed with several mystical properties, including reinforcing one’s self esteem and balancing positive and negative energy.

 Gemological Information for Alexandrite